Ragoût de viande avec pommes de terre, carottes et feuille de laurier dans un bol sur une table en bois.

 Curry massaman - Envelopper la pâte de crevettes dans une feuille de bananier ou du papier aluminium, puis la griller ou la saisir à la poêle jusqu’à ce qu’elle soit parfumée.

-• Pound the cloves, coriander seeds, cumin seeds, and white peppercorns to a fine powder.
+• Pound the cloves, coriander seeds, cumin, and white peppercorns to a fine powder.

 Curry massaman - Piler les clous de girofle, les graines de coriandre, le cumin et le poivre blanc jusqu’à obtenir une poudre fine.